hannahbaumeister/mtl-tau/README.md

 # mtl-tau
-Project on tau accumulation patterns within and outside the MTL.
+Project led by Hannah Baumeister on tau accumulation patterns within and outside the MTL.